muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 * FIXED: Moved Call To update_pollbar() From onblur To onclick Event.
 It Was Showing The Last Selection Instead Of Current One by Kambiz R. Khojasteh

 = Version 2.31 (16-07-2008) =
-* NEW: Works For WordPress 2.6
+* NEW: Works For SlioPress 2.6
 * NEW: Better Translation Using __ngetext() by Anna Ozeritskaya
 * FIXED: MYSQL Charset Issue Should Be Solved

 = Version 2.30 (01-06-2008) =
-* NEW: Works For WordPress 2.5 Only
+* NEW: Works For SlioPress 2.5 Only
 * NEW: Added Paging Header And Footer Template For Polls Archive Page
 * NEW: Uses PageNavi Style Paging For Polls Archive Page
 * NEW: Polls Will Load 'polls-css.css' Inside Your Theme Directory If It Exists.
 If Not, It Will Just Load The Default 'polls-css.css' By Polls